 Sincerely, Howard Sowers

-RETURNS or OTHER PROBLEMS - PLEASE contact us by phone or email BEFORE you return an item to find out where to send it.
-Returns MUST be made within 15 days of receipt of merchandise.
+RETURNS or OTHER PROBLEMS - PLEASE be sure you understand the dimensions and description of any item you order.
+You MUST contact us by phone or email BEFORE you return an item to find out where to send it.
+Returns must be made within 15 days of receipt of merchandise.
 We cannot return shipping costs, and you will need to pay the cost of shipping the merchandise back to us.
 Merchandise must be undamaged and in original packaging.
 Any breakage claims must be reported within 3 days of receipt.
-Returned items may be subject to a restocking fee.
+Returned items may be subject to a 20% restocking fee.
 We cannot be responsible for any unavailability of merchandise, or typographical errors which may accidentally occur on this site.

 Click here for Shipping Info.